 - Building and develop the organisation culture

 We implemented a meeting process for each agenda item, signalling the purpose or outcome and whether the item was:

 - Decision and action

-This leadership team has challenges in 2016 and is motivated by their clear purpose and direction.
+This leadership team has challenges and is motivated by their clear purpose and direction.

-Let me conclude this article with some questions.
+Let me conclude with some questions for you.
 What is the purpose of your leadership team?
 Are you inspired by both the purpose and experience of your leadership team meetings?
 What might you do to ensure your meetings are relevant, purposeful, and inspiring?